dti-research/tracker/examples/fashion_mnist/README.md

 ## Requirements

-If you haven’t already, install and verify [Tracker](./../../INSTALL.md) before proceeding with this guide.
+- If you haven’t already, [install and verify Tracker](./../../INSTALL.md) before proceeding with this guide.

-Go to GitHub (or any other git) and set up an empty repository [Optional but recommended].
+- Go to GitHub (or any other git) and set up an empty repository [Optional, but recommended].

 ## Creating the Project